 If the family prefers to borrow for college costs one year at a time, then the PEP Annual Option might be their best choice.
 Each year, the family can borrow an amount up to or equal to that year's tuition, fees, room and board charges and take up to 10 years to repay.
 There is no penalty for prepayment, and they can benefit from the competitive fixed interest rate.

 Financing under the Multiyear, Combination or Annual Options requires no security or collateral from participants.
 A prospective participant must have a good credit rating and provide evidence of being able to meet the required monthly payments to be approved for a loan.

 More information about Partners in Education with Parents is available by contacting Student & Parent Loan Programs, Attn: PEP, Washington University in St. Louis, CB 1041, One Brookings Drive, St. Louis, MO 63130-4899; calling 314-935-4139 or 800-468-0569; faxing 314-696-0563; emailing email@example.com; or visiting the Partners in Education with Parents website.

 The monthly payment plan, which is administered by CASHNet, provides for the payment of the total annual university charges — tuition, fees, room and board — in monthly installments.
 Information about this plan is provided to all admitted students or may be obtained directly from Student Financial Services.
 For details, visit the Student Financial Services website.

-If students apply for financial assistance, they are considered for the Federal Work-Study program (FWS).
-FWS employees work an average of 10 to 12 hours a week on campus and typically earn up to $2,500 over the course of the academic year.
+If students apply for financial assistance, they are considered for the Federal Work-Study Program.
+Students who participate in this program work an average of 10 to 12 hours per week on campus and typically earn up to $2,500 over the course of the academic year.